AppsFlyerSDK/AdobeAirExtension-AppsFlyer/README.md

 - Android AppsFlyerSDK **v4.10.0**

-NOTE: If you currently use ANE with higher SDK version (5.2.0), please downgrade to this one and make sure to check oyur integration code.
-Version 5.2.0 of AIR ANE was affected by the major issue and should not be used
+**NOTE**: If you currently use ANE with higher SDK version (5.2.0), please downgrade to this one and make sure to check oyur integration code.
+Version 5.2.0 of AIR ANE was affected by the major issue and **should not be used**

 ---